damarising/warri-emmanuel-/Boston-Codesprint-Agenda.md

   * timeline for release
   * major features/goals
   * who will do what (assigning resources)
+  * 7.0 release "moon shot" ideas
+    * what are our dream features?
 * 6.2.1 release
 * native spatialite driver
 * labelcache optimizations